jsugihara00123/Project_1-/README.md

 * Given I open the application

 * When I open the application.
-Then I am prompted to choose an option between a zen or advice quote.
+Then I am prompted to choose an option between a inspirational or an advice quote.

-* When I select a zen quote, Then I am presented with a zen quote
+* When I select an inspirational quote, Then I am presented with an inspirational quote

 * When I select an advice quote, Then I am presented with an advice quote

 * When the quote appears, Then I am presented with the day's current weather.

-* When the daily weather appears, Then I am prompted on what I should wear for the day.
+* When the daily weather appears, Then I am prompted on how I should dress and what weather to expect.

+* When the page loads, Then the background image will load

 ## For this Project